PruthvishReddy/Development_of_BLDC_Motor_Controller_Sensor_based_method/README.md

 [Control]: Implement control algorithms to set the desired speed or position of the motor.
 [Feedback]: Monitor sensor feedback to ensure accurate control and detect any faults.
-[Safety]: Implement safety measures to handle unexpected situations or faults. python
+[Safety]: Implement safety measures to handle unexpected situations or faults.
-Copy code
-# Example code snippet demonstrating how to use the sensor-based BLDC motor controller.
-import bldc_controller

-controller = bldc_controller.SensorBasedBLDCController()
-controller.initialize()
-controller.set_speed(1000)
-Documentation
-Detailed documentation for the sensor-based BLDC motor controller, including user manuals, datasheets, and technical specifications, can be found in the Documentation directory.

-Contributing
-Contributions to the project are welcome!
-Please read the CONTRIBUTING.md file for guidelines.